cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api-v3/namespace.rst

 Delete a Namespace
 ------------------
-To delete a Namespace—together with all of its Flows, Procedures, Datasets and MapReduce programs, any and all entities associated with that namespace—submit an HTTP DELETE::
+To delete a Namespace—together with all of its Flows, Datasets and MapReduce programs, any and all entities associated with that namespace—submit an HTTP DELETE::

   DELETE http://<host>:<port>/v3/namespaces/<namespace-id>